-The company's equity capital stands at RO 29,193,517/- which is well above the regulatory requirement.
-The company is well capitalised, and the capital adequacy stands at a healthy 35.77%.
-One of the existing convertible bonus stock bonds will be converted to Equity Shares in 2022 resulting in further Capital enhancement.
+The company's equity capital stands at RO 30,321,363/- which is well above the regulatory requirement.
+The company is well capitalised, and the capital adequacy stands at a healthy 33.84%.
+The company has issued compulsorily convertible bonus stock bonds in the earlier years which are listed.
+One of the existing convertible bonus stock bonds (listed in 2017) got converted to Equity Shares in May 2022.
+Another lot of the existing convertible bonus stock bonds (listed in 2018) will be converted to Equity Shares in 2023 ensuing further Capital enhancement.